What Should We Actually Be Afraid of in AI?

 A machine can never be the cause of something new.
 The cause of anything in life is someone, not something.
 Even if someone builds a machine that “thinks” and “creates a more perfect machine,” it happens because someone created the machine that makes machines.

-And then you’ve got your classic gun scenario.
+Then you’ve got your classic gun scenario.
 Put pistols in the hands of two people.
-The first is a seasoned fighter who’s fired hundreds of different weapons.
+The first is a seasoned shooter who’s fired hundreds of different weapons.
 The second is some kid who knows nothing about guns but has watched gangster movies.

 An even better analogy is cars.
 You’ve seen that seasoned driver who sits calmly in traffic.
-He knows that if he starts weaving around, he’ll only waste time and gas.
+He knows that if he starts weaving lanes, he’ll only waste time and gas.
 He knows how the car works and how traffic flows.
-His car is 10 years old, but there’s not a scratch on it, and the engine runs like clockwork.
+His car is ten years old, but there’s not a scratch on it, and the engine runs like clockwork.
 It’s always got fresh oil.
-And the battery terminals are polished to a shine.
+The battery terminals are polished to a shine.

 On the other side, you’ve got your standard clueless driver who pours motor oil into the windshield washer reservoir.

 The responsible programmer will sit down and use a neural network to restore blurred images.
-The second person will write a chatbot to cheer up themselves and their friends.
+The second person will write a chatbot to cheer themselves and their friends up.

 What’s the difference?